mephisto83/redquickbuilder/README.md

 1. The may represent connections between models.
 1. The may represent abstract concepts that only make sense within the context of the application.

-##### Controllers
-1. Are the same controllers that exist in most .net core web api based applications.
-1. Why use an API
-    1. Multiple UIs can use the same UI, instead of generating html or whatever for the client side to render.
-1. Controllers Do
-    1. Authentication
-        1. Bearer Tokens
-    1. Authorization
-        1. Business rules guide who can do what and when
-    1. Execution
-        1. Executing the logic
-        1. Eliminating Race conditions

-##### Filtering
-    1. Filtering based on business rules

-##### Views
-    1. Building basic UIs

-##### Language
-    1. Building a title service to deliver content in the language of choice.

-##### Scaling
-    1. Scaling the processing of commands, without losing the ability to guarentee no model is manipulated twice by the same.

 ### Architecture
 #### Output architecture